 Our graduates deliver South Carolina's message.
 They speak for government agencies, politicians, powerful businesses and this university.
 They host great fundraisers, manage social media and give voice to countless charities.
 They're also in Washington, D.C. and at New York's big firms, setting the national standard.
-And our mighty alumni network is a fierce ally — one of ours even runs My Carolina, our university alumni association.

 As a senior, you'll spend a semester building a public relations campaign for a real client.
 That means you'll graduate with actual experience, putting you ahead of the pack.
 If you join our Bateman team, you'll help develop campaigns on a national level for this prestigious competition sponsored by the Public Relations Student Society of America.
 We are always top contenders.